Digestion and Carbohydrates

 His research found that maternal nutrition could trigger a fetal epigenetic event that led to an increased chance of obesity and the onset of metabolic syndromes like diabetes.
 The good doctor concluded that the findings bolstered the idea that nutritional counseling during pregnancy was far more important than previously thought.
 Malnutrition has an effect too.

-Reducing or eliminating your processed foods (especially if you suspect that you may be in short supply of the AMY1 gene) is one step of the Paleo-Mediterranean diet you can adopt.
+Reducing or eliminating your processed foods (especially if you suspect that you may be in short supply of the AMY1 gene) is one step of the Wild Mediterranean diet you can adopt.

 Digestive Health 101

 Gut health is also key.
 As I noted before in my article “Gut Bacteria: The Unsung Hero” , there are specific strains of bacteria that aid in the digestion of carbohydrates—if we eat to cultivate their proliferation.
 “Simplified gut flora”—or flora we cultivate by eating large amounts of processed foods—has also been linked to obesity.
 If you think your cards are stacked against you, eating diversely and healthfully can aid in counteracting your chances of gaining weight in more ways than you originally assumed.
 To kick start gut bacterial diversity, I recommend imbibing probiotics or fermented veggies (think kimchi) to introduce new strains holistically—once there you can upkeep them by eating a variety of simple, healthful one-ingredient foods.

 The power of gut bacteria is incredible—as such it’s time we bulk up those strains!
 To do so we need to stop focusing on calorie restriction and start focusing on what we’re actually bothering to chow down on.
 As I mentioned before probiotic is the way to go (and not the powder, whole foods are best); it can be as simple as eating more yogurt or trying sauerkraut (or the aforementioned kimchi!).